Elderjs/plugins/README.md

 ## Adding Your Plugin:

 If you've got a plugin you'd like to see on this page, please create a pull request updating this readme.
+Thanks!